 Smart virus outfoxed: Russian researchers have found MicroRNA molecules potentially capable of repressing the replication of human coronaviruses.

-HSE University researchers have found microRNA molecules that are potentially capable of repressing the replication of human coronaviruses, including SARS-CoV-2.
+HSE University researchers have found microRNA molecules that are potentially capable of repressing the replication of human coronaviruses, including SARS-CoV-2, the virus that causes COVID-19.
 It turns out that the virus uses miRNA hsa-miR-21-3p to inhibit growth in the first stages of infection in order to delay the active immune response.
 The results of the research will be published today (September 14, 2020) in the journal PeerJ.

 After the virus gets inside the cell, it starts actively interacting with various in-cell molecules.
 One such molecule class is microRNAs (miRNAs), which are small RNAs whose main function is to regulate gene expression.
 When a virus enters, miRNAs start binding certain parts of its genome RNA, which leads to the destruction of virus RNAs.
 Such an attack can stop virus replication completely.
 However, in cases when miRNAs are not very “aggressive,” such interactions do not destroy the virus but rather slow down its replication.
 This scenario is beneficial for the virus since it helps avoid a fast immune response in the cell.
 And some of the viruses purposefully accumulate host miRNA binding sites.
 This becomes their advantage: viruses with more binding sites survive and reproduce better, which leads to their evolutionary domination.